dailafing/FlaskHotel/docs/TestPlan.md

 ---

 ## Notes
-- All tests were performed on the live deployment at [Flash Hotel on PythonAnywhere](https://dailafing.pythonanywhere.com/).
+- All tests were performed on the live deployment at [Flask Hotel on PythonAnywhere](https://dailafing.pythonanywhere.com/).
 - Screenshots are saved in the `docs/img/` folder.